With AR Smart Measure, SightCall Agents can use Augmented Reality (AR) technology to take measurements over live SightCall video sessions.

 For iOS devices, no additional download is required.

-For Android devices that do not have ARCore already installed, the Agent will be made aware of this requirement with the below prompt:
+For Android devices that do not have ARCore installed, the Agent is notified of the missing requirement and notified that the guest needs to install ARCore.

-Meanwhile, Guests will be prompted to install the latest ARCore version:
+Meanwhile, guests are prompted to install the latest ARCore version.

-After clicking “Continue”, a Play Store popup is displayed, allowing the Guest user to install the latest version of ARCore:
+After clicking Continue, a Play Store popup prompts the guest to install the latest version of ARCore.
+Selecting Install adds ARCore to the guest's device.

 2. Using Smart Measurement